-4.5 hours lecture, 6.5 - 13.5 hours lab; 4 weeksAssists the Advanced-Placement LVNs in developing a core of nursing knowledge so the transition to the second year of the program can occur.
+4.5-6 hours lecture, 13.5-18 hours lab; 4 weeks, 63 hours Assists the Advanced-Placement LVNs in developing a core of nursing knowledge so the transition to the second year of the program can occur.
 Areas are program philosophy and curriculum framework, role expectations, nursing process and care planning, teaching-learning principles, technical skills and pharmacology.
-Variable Unit Course: 3 units for A.S.
+Variable Unit Course: 2 units for A.S.
 Degree in Nursing and 1.5 units for the 30-unit-option student based on individual learning plan.
+Letter Grade Only.